ans-group/docs.ukfast.co.uk/source/security/ddos/setup-cname.md

 ## 1) Prepare your domain

-The first step to setting up DDoSX via an ALIAS, ANAME or CNAME is to prepare and check your domain before enabling DDoSX<sup>®</sup> protection.
+The first step to setting up DDoSX<sup>®</sup> via an ALIAS, ANAME or CNAME is to prepare and check your domain before enabling DDoSX<sup>®</sup> protection.

 Before setting up a external domain in DDoSX<sup>®</sup>, double-check that your current DNS provider allow the creation of either an ALIAS, ANAME or flattened CNAME record if you wish to put your root domain (like `ukfast.co.uk`) behind DDoSX<sup>®</sup>.